EmilLaursen/art_docker/README.md

 # TODO

+- [] Add scraped field counter to each run, and log this..
+Just note if field is found/empty/None.
 - [*] Upload scraped data to S3 directly.
 - [*] Use AWS Lambda to zip the scraped .jsonl files every week.
 - [*] crawl_master needs a lot of work.